shamcode25/finalProject/README.md

 Before you begin, ensure you have:
 - Node.js (v18 or higher)
 - npm or yarn
-- MongoDB (local or MongoDB Atlas account)
+- PostgreSQL (local installation or cloud database like Supabase, Railway, or Neon)
 - OpenAI API key (optional, but recommended for full functionality)

 ## 🔧 Installation & Setup